What procedures do paediatric dentists do?

 Do paediatric dentists perform surgery?

 Can a 1 year old have decay?

 Tooth decay is reversible if detected very early and is still very superficial ( limited to the enamel of the tooth) mostly in the interdental areas.
 Parents need to be aware and oral hygiene needs to improve. diet needs to be modified and agents such as Tooth mousse are used to deliver calcium and phosphate into the teeth to help stop the progression.
 Regular follow-ups are mandatory.

 When decay starts, it’s very difficult to prevent progression, it will continue to progress until the enamel is undermined and weak and it breaks, now a cavity is visible in the tooth, food impaction and pain after eating will follow, also sensitivity and pain to cold and sweet drinks and food.
 As decay further progresses the nerve will be reached and constant pain and nighttime pain will happen which is quite disturbing for the child and parents. ultimately the nerve dies and abscess and facial swelling and more pain will follow until treatment is sought.

 Can you fix baby tooth decay?

-Yes, it all depends on the age of the child and the extent of treatment required.
+Yes, it all depends on the child’s age and the extent of treatment required.

-The treatment options vary from simple fillings to pulpotomies( limited nerve treatments), pulpectomies( full nerve treatment), variety of crowns available and extractions if the tooth is not restorable and space maintainers to maintain the space for future erupting adult teeth. treatment can be provided in the dental chair with or without happy gas and also at the hospital under general anesthetic as the last resort.
+The treatment options vary from simple fillings to pulpotomies( limited nerve treatments), pulpectomies( full nerve treatment), various crowns available and extractions if the tooth is not restorable and space maintainers to maintain the space for future erupting adult teeth.
+Treatment can be provided in the dental chair with or without happy gas and at the hospital under general anesthetic as a last resort.

 Do baby teeth get cavities easier?